 The sod-cutting ceremony takes place for the multi-million pound expansion of New Cross Hospital’s state-of-the-art pathology centre

-Work has begun by GRAHAM on the multi-million pound expansion of New Cross Hospital’s state-of-the-art pathology centre.
+We have started work on the multi-million pound expansion of New Cross Hospital’s state-of-the-art pathology centre.

 The extension is being constructed adjacent to the south entrance at New Cross Hospital and will house a number of centralised pathology services.